jssteinberg/some-makeup/src/routes/style/notes.md

 "Hold on" you are thinking.
 "So some thing will look different from browser to browser?"
 Yes, probably.
 I would say these differences are so small that it does not matter.
 For instance `<hr>` is gray in Firefox and text color in Webkit, the font-size for `<sub>`/`<sup>` will differ slightly, but when a site wants a certain style these elements are then styled specifically if needed anyway.

-Some comparisons from other libraries:
+Some comparisons with similar libraries:

 - Opposite of CSS Remedy, font-size for h1 is not set.
 Browser default makes sense, and font-size can be, and usually is, set when styling.
 - `<sub>`/`<sup>` are not positioned (they already are in modern browsers), only styled with less line-height to not disrupt vertical rhythm, as are some other elements: